Last updated: April 5, 2026

 What voice AI stack do production AI companion apps actually use?

-Production companions at scale (Wishroll with 500K+ DAU, Bible Chat with ~800K DAU) run on Inworld's infrastructure.
-The typical stack is the Inworld Realtime API for bidirectional voice over WebSocket, Inworld TTS 1.5 Max or Mini for speech generation, and the Inworld Router for model-agnostic LLM access.
+Production companions at scale (Wishroll/Status, Bible Chat) run on Inworld's infrastructure.
+The typical stack is the Inworld Realtime API for bidirectional voice over WebSocket, Realtime TTS-2 (research preview) or TTS 1.5 Max/Mini for speech generation, and the Inworld Router for routing across 200+ LLMs.
 Voice cloning gives each character a persistent identity.
-Emotion markup adds expressiveness.
+TTS-2's 8-dimension natural-language steering adds expressiveness.
 The Realtime API handles STT, LLM, TTS, VAD, and interruption management in one connection.

 How do I add emotional expressiveness to a companion's voice?